 - If your headline ends with three exclamation marks, you will get two times more clicks on your post as compared to other punctuation.
 You can add too much, but you will lose your credibility in the end.
 So if you want to use an exclamation mark, use it thrice instead of one.

-How to write a headline?
+Guidelines on how to write a headline

 Writing more headlines is one of the secrets of the leading positive storytelling website Upworthy.
 They reach 80 million people every month is that they write plenty of headline variations.
 Every post that is published on their website has 25 different headlines.
 These posts are A/B tested to find the more shareable and clickable.
 They don’t care how lengthy their heading is, poor grammar, or headline writing conventions.
 They write a lot of heading variations and let science pick the frontrunner.